 Steam trains would have had an extra help on these steep inclines using a pully system with heavy cabling, although originally Hemp rope or chain was used, the cables can be seen today as an example.
 The locomotive and train were hauled up by a static steam engine.

 The inclines are so steep, braking on these sections as you can imagine was also very tricky.
 There were only a few local accidents involving locomotives the most serious was a fatal one in 1937.

-High Peak Junction workshops these days is a tourist centre which also has a working forge, that was fired up on our recent visit and examples of local crafts such as a basic wood turning lathe, music was laid on and relaxing too.
+The High Peak Junction workshop these days is a tourist centre which also has a working forge, which was fired up on one of our visits and examples of local crafts such as a basic wood turning lathe, music was laid on and relaxing too.
 We found out later in our circular walk at a café at Cromford canal, the Friends of the Cromford Canal had organized the activities which made our walk so interesting and fun.

-The railway runs alongside the canal here and we crossed over the railway bridge onto the towpath.
-At the High Peak Junction workshop there’s a convenient toilet block as well a lovely shop with friendly staff on hand who’ll be happy to help and there are workshop tours available on set days.
+The railway runs alongside the canal, and we cross over the railway bridge onto the towpath after walking from the par park.
+At the High Peak Junction workshop there is a convenient toilet block as well as a lovely shop with friendly staff on hand who will be happy to help and there are workshop tours available on set days.

-After a quick freshen up, my husband, daughter and I started off up the sheep pasture incline through the short tunnel section that takes the trail underneath the a6 road and past the catch pit, where you’ll notice a crashed wagon still inside it.
+The trail up hill is called the sheep pasture incline, it goes through a short tunnel section that takes the trail underneath the A6 road and past the catch pit, where you will notice a crashed wagon still inside it.

-The incline is steep and has warning signs for cyclists due to it’s gradient.
-It’s a beautiful trail with views for miles around from the top and there’s a few picnic benches, just perfect for a little break and time to take in the view.
+The incline is very steep and has warning signs for cyclists due to it is gradient.
+It is a beautiful trail with views for miles around from the top and there are a few picnic benches, simply perfect for a little break and time to take in the view.